simpleid/simpleid.github.io/_docs/2/clients.md

 - A **client ID** unique to the SimpleID installation.
 As with user information, SimpleID stores client information using the client ID as the file name.
 As a result, a client ID must be able to be used as a valid file name under your server's operating system.
+In addition, a client ID must *not* begin with an underscore (`_`), as these are reserved for dynamically registered clients.

 - Client information that is presented to the user.
 This would include the human-readable name of the client, its logo, and links to its privacy policy or terms of service.